prasun031087-afk/Capstone-Gallstone-Prediction/README.md

 ## Key Insights

-* Certain clinical and demographic factors significantly influence gallstone risk
+* Certain clinical and demographic factors like CRP, vitamin D, ECF/TBW, AST, lean mass %, visceral fat emerged as the strongest predictors of gallstone risk across both statistical tests and machine learning models.
-* Ensemble models (like Random Forest) tend to perform better than simpler models
+* Logistic Regression (LR) and Random Forest (RF) were selected because they provide the best balance between predictive performance, interpretability, robustness, and suitability for a small clinical dataset.
+* Random Forest achieved the strongest overall classification performance demonstrating better generalization and non-linear pattern detection, while Logistic Regression achieved the highest test AUC (0.881) and provided clinically interpretable coefficient-based insights for risk assessment.
+* Detailed body-composition metrics captured gallstone risk more effectively than simple BMI-based obesity classification.
 * Handling class imbalance improves model reliability and prediction accuracy

 ## How to Run the Project